limine-bootloader/limine/PROTOCOL.md

 All other general purpose registers (including `X29` and `X30`) are set to 0.
 Vector registers are in an undefined state.

+### riscv64

+At entry the machine is executing in Supervisor mode.

+`pc` will be the entry point as defined as part of the executable file format, unless the an Entry Point feature is requested (see below), in which case, the value of `pc` is going to be taken from there.

+`x1`(`ra`) is set to 0, the kernel must not return from the entry point.

+`x2`(`sp`) is set to point to a stack, in bootloader-reclaimable memory, which is at least 64KiB (65536 bytes) in size, or the size specified in the Stack Size Request (see below).

+`x3`(`gp`) is set to 0, kernel must load its own global pointer if needed.

+All other general purpose registers, with the exception of `x5`(`t0`), are set to 0.

+If booted by EFI/UEFI, boot services are exited.

+`stvec` is in an undefined state. `sstatus.SIE` and `sie` are set to 0.

+`sstatus.FS` and `sstatus.XS` are both set to `Off`.

+Paging is enabled with the paging mode specified by the Paging Mode feature (see below).

+The (A)PLIC, if present, is in an undefined state.

 ## Feature List